 Key to the success of our training is the use of junior trainers.
 These are young experienced club sailors many of whom have come up through PSC Oppies, gone onto RYA squads and onto racing.
 Our experience tells us that the kids learn much better from our junior trainers as they look up to them and enjoy their ‘cool, laid back’ approach.

 Your child will also require an IOCA log book.
-If you do not have one, they are £20 each, alternatively you can join IOCA for £25 and get a free log book.
+You can purchase one from Papercourt or you can join IOCA and get a free log book.
 To do this, log onto www.optimistsailing.org.uk.
-If joining IOCA for the first time, it is advisable do this as soon as possible as it can take some time to receive a log book.
-Please make cheques payable to Papercourt Optimists.
+If joining IOCA for the first time it is advisable do this as soon as possible as it can take some time to receive a log book.

 “Oppie Training” splits into three fleets based on the ability and experience of the sailors.
 We do however sometime need to mix these up depending on resources available and conditions on the day:-